Building TRUST With Your List

 You see, you don’t have to be THE expert to teach.

 But you do need to teach from a place of either experience or investigation.
 Do you remember a couple of guys called Siskel and Ebert?
-They were movie reviews on television for a while (I think Ebert is still at it) and were very funny in how they did their reviews.
+They were movie reviews on television for a while and were very funny in how they did their reviews.
 They could barely agree on anything!
 In their day their “thumbs up or down” could help or hurt ticket sales … a lot.

 But I don’t believe either of them ever made a movie.
 I doubt they ever acted or directed or wrote a movie.